adam-p/yesterday-i-learned/random.md

 1. [Janissaries][wikipedia 57] are Christian slaves in the Ottoman empire.
 They were subject to multiple types of abuse before gaining enough attention to be taken seriously.
 1. Boxxy (Catie Wayne) [does a video show now][youtube 5].
 She got slightly less annoying.
 1. "Heck" came from **HE**ll and fu**CK**.
-1. *Separate* is pronounced SEP-a-rate as a verb and SEP-rate as an adjective.
 1. It is not that dogs see grey; it is just that dogs have much better visual acuity towards the UV spectrum, making them unable to see red.
 1. [Pumping car tires with a bike pump] actually works pretty well to top off the pressure but it'll take a good while to pump it up from flat.
 It won't be hard to pump though.
 35 psi is really low for a bike tire.
 1. A *foal* is a horse under one year old.